4ngryR4v3n/fluffy-fiesta/documentation/kali_linux_setup.md

 ## Installing the system

-**WARNING:** The following actions will overwrite any data on the disk.
+**WARNING:** The following process will erase any data on the disk.
 Back up any important data before proceeding.

 In order to ensure speed and reliability during installation, a wired internet connection on the target system is recommended.